 Through malevolent eyes, she made her decision, too.
 A brutal minute passed.

 The waiter came to refill their glasses, and Trever excused himself, nearly running to the restroom.
 As Millicent watched him retreat, she removed a capsule from her purse, poured its contents into his glass, and picked up her own glass in the same movement.
-The red wine washed the salty blood from her mouth.
+The white wine washed salty blood from her mouth.
 A satisfied grin spread across her face as she thought about all the work ahead of her.
 Trever made his way back to their table.
-He began to pull his chair back, and Millicent spoke.
+He began to pull his chair back, then Millicent spoke.

-“Let’s just down this last glass and go back to your condo.
+“Let’s just down this last glass and go back to your place.
 I have some things there and I want to end this night on a positive note.
 There’s no need for this to get ugly, right?”

 “I don’t understand, Mill.
 You’re not going to scream about what a child I am?
 Accuse me of screwing my neighbor, again?
 Who are you tonight?”